moorepants/eme185/content/pages/instructor-guide.rst

 Each memo has a rubric that is available in Canvas's speed grading tool.

-- Grade relatively "hard" on memos so that the students take the feedback seriously.
+- Grade firmly on memos so that the students take the feedback seriously.
 - For each of the grading criteria in the rubric, start with the middle category and adjust up or down.
 Students are accustomed to being penalized for specific things, so be prepared to justify your decision and/or provide